NVIDIA/aistore/README.md

 > For performance tuning and preparing AIS nodes for bare-metal deployment, see [performance](/docs/performance.md).

-## Installing tools from release binaries
+## Installing from release binaries

-Generally, AIStore (cluster) requires at least some sort of [deployment](/deploy#contents).
-There are standalone binaries, though, that can be [built](Makefile) from source or (alternatively) installed directly from GitHub:
+Generally, AIStore (cluster) requires at least some sort of [deployment](/deploy#contents) procedure.
+There are standalone binaries, though, that can be [built](Makefile) from source or, alternatively, installed directly from GitHub:

 ```console
 $ ./deploy/scripts/install_from_binaries.sh --help
 ```

-The script installs [aisloader](/docs/aisloader.md) and [CLI](/docs/cli.md) from the most recent or the previous GitHub [release](https://github.com/NVIDIA/aistore/releases).
+The script installs [aisloader](/docs/aisloader.md) and [CLI](/docs/cli.md) from the most recent, or the previous, GitHub [release](https://github.com/NVIDIA/aistore/releases).
 For CLI, it'll also enable auto-completions (which is strongly recommended).

 ## PyTorch integration